react-native-contrib/react-native-heyzap/README.md

 ---

-Adds Heyzap integrations for React Native projects on Android and iOS.
+Adds Heyzap integration to React Native on Android and iOS.

 ## Requirements